MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 ::: moniker range="o365-21vianet"

-1.In the admin center, go to the [Active users](https://go.microsoft.com/fwlink/p/?linkid=850628) page.
+1.In the admin center, go to **Users** > (https://go.microsoft.com/fwlink/p/?linkid=850628) page.

 ::: moniker-end

 2. On the **Active users** page, select the user whose administrator role you want to change.
-In the flyout pane, next to **Roles**, choose **Edit**.
+In the detail pane, next to **Roles**, choose **Edit**.

-    If you don't see the **Edit** option, then you don't have global admin permissions and can't assign admin roles to other people.
+    If you don't see the **Edit** option, then you don't have a permission to edit and can't assign admin roles to other people.
 Ask a global admin in your business to assign roles for you.
-In a small business, the business owner (the person who purchased Office 365) is a global admin.
+In a small business, the business owner (the person who purchased your subscription) is a global admin.
 In a large business, key people in the IT department are global admins.

 3. Choose **Customized administrator** to see a list of roles we've customized for you.
 For a description of each role, see [About Office 365 admin roles.](about-admin-roles.md)